everard/buffer/README.md

 # DESCRIPTION
-This repository contains a small header-only C++23 library.
-The main feature of this library is safe buffer type which is similar to std::array, but has some compile-time-checked slice/join/view operations.
+This repository contains a small C++23 library.
+The main feature of this library is safe buffer type which is similar to std::array, but has some compile-time checked slice/join/view operations.

 # INSTALLATION
-Add the header from the `src` directory to your project.
-Note: A C++23-capable compiler is required.
+Add the source file from the `src` directory to your project.
+Note: A C++23-capable compiler is required, C++ modules support is required.

 # USAGE
 ## BUFFER